 the Arduino IDE].

 The demo_bothDisplays sketch needs to be configured for whichever version of the hardware it is running on.
 This involves a one-line change near the start of the code.
 If ICs 3 & 4 are in use, the line #define PIN_SAVING_HARDWARE needs to be included; otherwise, this line needs to be commented out (by adding "//" at the start of the line).
+Most sketches that use the 4-digit display need to be set up in a similar way.

 The behaviour of this sketch is determined by the state of the boolean flag, EDD_isActive.
 When this flag is set to